svelte-drama/swr/README.md

 - `maxAge?: number = 0`

-  If the last cached value is older than `maxAge` in milliseconds, it will be refetched from the server in the background.
+  Only use cached values that are no older than `maxAge` in milliseconds.

 - `name?: string = ''`